 It is worrying.

 We are all unsure of how this will play out in our lives, families and countries.
-And the stats are terrifying.
+And the stats seem terrifying.

 The future feels so uncertain and many are panicking.